Your Child's Travel Bag Contents for Swimming Lessons

 Fins/Flippers

 All students need to bring fins to all classes.
-Please only purchase styles like the Churchill fins (for older kids with larger feet) like shown above or Finis for smaller kids with small feet.
+Please only purchase styles like the Churchill fins (for older kids with larger feet) like shown above or Finis-like for smaller kids with small feet.
 I am very specific on the types of fins used in class because there are a lot of poorly designed fins out there that will be nothing but trouble in class.
-These are quality brands and as long as the fins fit your child’s feet we shouldn’t waste any time in case fooling around with them.
+You don’t HAVE to buy Finis fins.
+Amazon has a ton of very colorful fins that are short silicon that work just as well.
+Finis and Churchill are quality brands and as long as the fins fit your child’s feet we shouldn’t waste any time fooling around with them.
 Check out my buying guide for purchasing fins for class.

 OPTIONAL